Governance

 • Management training to improve psychological safety (for supervisors)

-• Psychological safety seminar by an industrial physician for all employees2
+• Psychological safety seminar conducted by an industrial physician (for all employees2)

-• Global compliance training on harassment for all Group employees
+• Global compliance training including the respect for human rights (for all employees)

 • 1 Seeing things in a biased way due to unconscious prejudices or preconceptions